Strong Lensing Model and Dust Extinction Maps of the Host Galaxy of Type Ia Supernova H0pe: Introduction

-The first NIRCam images from PEARLS revealed the three images of SN H0pe ($z=1.78$), confirmed to be of Type Ia via spectroscopic NIRSpec follow-up, as detailed in \citet{2024ApJ...961..171F}.
-Its host galaxy (referred to as Arc 2, see Fig.~\ref{fig:cluster_multiple_images}) is a moderately dusty star forming galaxy, possibly a member of a larger galaxy group \citep{2024ApJ...961..171F}.
-The time delays between the SN images have been measured following two approaches. \citet{2024ApJ...967...50P} estimated the delay by reconstructing the SN light curves from multi-epoch JWST/NIRCam photometry, making use of the complete surface brightness reconstruction of Arc 2 from the present work. \citet{2024ApJ...970..102C} leveraged JWST/NIRSpec spectroscopy to determine the SN phase via template fitting, from which the time delays could be inferred.
-In both approaches, values for the absolute magnifications were measured for each of the three SN appearances and used in the $H_0$ inference \citep{2025ApJ...979...13P}.
+The first images from the JWST Near Infrared Camera (NIRCam) from PEARLS revealed the three images of SN H0pe ($z=1.78$), confirmed to be Type Ia with JWST Near Infrared Spectrograph (NIRSpec) follow-up, as detailed in \citet{2024ApJ...961..171F}.
+Its host galaxy (referred to as Arc 2; see Fig.~\ref{fig:cluster_multiple_images}) is a moderately dusty star-forming galaxy, possibly a member of a larger galaxy group \citep{2024ApJ...961..171F}.
+The time delays between the SN images were measured using two approaches. \citet{2024ApJ...967...50P} estimated the delay by reconstructing the SN light curves from multi-epoch JWST/NIRCam photometry, using the complete surface brightness reconstruction of Arc 2 from this work. \citet{2024ApJ...970..102C} used JWST/NIRSpec spectroscopy to determine the SN phase via template fitting, from which they inferred the time delays.
+In both approaches, the absolute magnifications were measured for each of the three SN appearances and used for the $H_0$ inference \citep{2025ApJ...979...13P}.